 Discover Massage Australia, Hawaiian Lomi Lomi Massage Training Courses and The Australian School of Reflexology are just some massage schools in Australia that offer short certification programs that run from two to five days.

-If you decide afterwards to pursue a Certificate IV program, a diploma course or a bachelor's degree in remedial massage, Swedish massage, shiatsu, pregnancy massage, or whatever massage technique that interests you, you can very well do so.
+If you decide afterwards to pursue a Certificate IV program, a diploma-level qualification or a bachelor's degree in remedial massage, Swedish massage, shiatsu, pregnancy massage, Chinese massage or whatever massage technique that interests you, then you can very well do so.

 Once you have narrowed down your options, it's time to decide how you want to do the coursework.
 If you maintain a day job and have plenty of commitments, you may want to consider a flexible study schedule which you can fit around your daily priorities.